Outside the Aoraki/Mt Cook region

 Guided climbing was based at the Hermitage hotel, but the early climbers also visited ranges beyond the central Southern Alps.
 Harry Birley climbed the East Peak of Mt Earnslaw in 1890.
 Guy Mannering climbed the Low Peak of Mt Rolleston, above Arthur’s Pass, in 1891.
 Cloud obscured the High Peak, which was not climbed until 1912.
 Mannering attempted Mt Arrowsmith in 1893.

 Jim Dennistoun, Lawrence Earle and guide Jack Clarke made the first ascent of Mt D’Archiac in 1910.
 Mt Arrowsmith was climbed two years later.
 Up the Waimakariri, A. P. Harper climbed Mt Davie in 1912.
 In Fiordland, the great prize was Mt Tūtoko.
 The first serious attempt was made by Malcolm and Kenneth Ross and William Hodgkins in 1895.
 The peak became an obsession for Samuel Turner, who finally succeeded in February 1924, guided by Peter Graham.

 Mt Aspiring was first attempted from the Waiototo River in 1905, but not climbed until 1909, by Alec Graham, Bernard Head and Jack Clarke.

 A remarkable pair

 On the West Coast, an unusual team made an indelible mark on New Zealand mountaineering.
-Ebenezer Teichelmann, born in Australia, was a doctor in Hokitika from 1897 until 1926.
-Henry Newton, from England, was vicar at Ross from 1901 until 1907.
-While Newton was in New Zealand, he and Teichelmann initiated climbing from the West Coast side of the Southern Alps.
+Australian-born Ebenezer Teichelmann was a doctor in Hokitika from 1897 until 1926.
+Englishman Henry Newton was vicar at Ross from 1901 until 1907.
+Newton and Teichelmann initiated climbing from the West Coast side of the Southern Alps.
 Often climbing with Alec Graham, the pair completed 26 first ascents, culminating with Mt La Perouse in 1906.

 A mixed group on top

-Ebenezer Teichelmann, R. S. Low, Henry Newton and Alec Graham achieved the first ascent of Mt La Perouse in 1906.
+Ebenezer Teichelmann, R. S. Low, Henry Newton and Alec Graham made the first ascent of Mt La Perouse in 1906.
 It was noted that there were ‘a Scot, an Englishman, a German/Scot born in Australia and a New Zealander sitting on a peak named after a French navigator.’
 1

 Access from the west